Instances and ports#

 c.plot()

-Accessing parent cell from instance#
+Accessing parent cell from instances#

-You can access the cell from the instance
+You can access the cell from the instance.

 print(b.cell.name)